Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Motivating Example

 The question interpretation is shown in Figure \ref{fig:question-interp}.
 We assume that we have run a co-reference algorithm on the question and story text, and so the same constants are used (when co-referential) in the question and story interpretations.
 The specific question representation (line 5) uses the \emph{motivates} relation and is querying for Zoey’s goal which explains her performing the place action.

 Answering this seemingly straightforward question requires a lot of implicit background knowledge, such as that a plant near a sunny window gets exposed to light, that plants need light to be healthy, and that Zoey wants the plant to stay alive (which motivated her action).
-Also, in this particular example, the reasoner needs to realize that the put action (in the story) and the place action (in the question) are similar/synonymous in this context.
+Also, in this particular example, the \emph{put} action (in the story) and the \emph{place} action (in the question) are similar/synonymous in this context.

-In the subsequent sections, we shall see how Braid-BC resolves these issues via dynamic rule generation (to bring in background knowledge) and fuzzy unification (to overcome the verb action mismatch).
+In the subsequent sections, we shall see how Braid resolves these issues via dynamic rule generation (to bring in background knowledge) and fuzzy unification (to overcome the verb action mismatch).